oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 With these policies in place, the build pipeline can be taken for a spin.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-dyngroup-and-policies-buildpipeline.png 722 377 "dyngroup and-policies-buildpipeline" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-dyngroup-and-policies-buildpipeline.png 722 377 "Providing permissions to the build pipeline through a dynamic group and policies" %}

 ### Run the Build Pipeline - and making the application run